ShixiangWang/copynumber/README.md

 <https://github.com/aroneklund/copynumber> is adopted to generate ‘hg38’
 object, the process is recorded in `data-raw/`.

-This package may be useful for running sequenza with \`assembly = “hg38”’ and other software calling copy number segments with ‘copynumber’ package.
+This package may be useful for running sequenza with `assembly = "hg38"` and other software calling copy number segments with ‘copynumber’ package.

 Vignette is removed in this package, please read official documentation at